|

 Many of these members are at the front line of delivery of services

-to asylum seekers and their families and they are very unhappy at
+to asylum seekers and their families and they are very unhappy

-at removing families of failed asylum seekers from Scotland.
+aimed at removing families of failed asylum seekers from Scotland.

-UNISON Scotland has been concerned for some time about
+UNISON Scotland has been concerned for some time

-friends "disappeared" overnight by the state.
+of seeing their friends "disappeared" overnight by the

 UNISON Scotland believes that immigration enriches